prometheusresearch/baseline-codebase/src/rex.deploy/test/test_identity.rst

     END;
     ';
     CREATE TRIGGER "individual_pk" BEFORE INSERT ON "individual" FOR EACH ROW EXECUTE PROCEDURE "individual_pk"();
+    COMMENT ON CONSTRAINT "individual_pk" ON "individual" IS '---
+    generators:
+    - random
+    ';

 It is not possible to create or remove a generator while the driver is locked::